Respirology journal covers

 • Unrestricted educational grants can be used by the APSR for any legitimate educational purpose.

-• Specific support for an event is acceptable although the sponsor will have no control over the expenditure beyond specifying whether the funds should cover the venue or faculty travel, accommodation and honoraria or any combination of these.
+• Specific support for an event is acceptable although the sponsor has no control over the expenditure beyond specifying whether the funds should cover the venue or faculty travel, accommodation and honoraria or any combination of these.

 • All financial arrangements between the sponsor and the APSR must be covered by a written bilaterally signed agreement.